Andrea Lindholz

-Andrea Lindholz (born 25 September 1970) is a German lawyer and politician of the Christian Social Union (CSU) who has been serving as a member of the Bundestag from the state of Bavaria since 2013.
+Andrea Lindholz (born 25 September 1970) is a German lawyer and politician of the Christian Social Union (CSU) who has been serving as a member of the Bundestag from the state of Bavaria since 2013 and as its Vice President since 2025.
 She represents the Aschaffenburg constituency.

 Early career

 Born in Bonn, North Rhine-Westphalia, Lindholz studied law at the Goethe University Frankfurt and the University of Würzburg.
 Since 2000, she has been practicing as a lawyer specialized on family law in Aschaffenburg.

 Political career

 Lindholz first became a member of the Bundestag in the 2013 German federal election.
 She is a member of the Committee for Home Affairs.
-Since 2018, she has also been a member of the Committee for the Scrutiny of Acoustic Surveillance of the Private Home and the Parliamentary Oversight Panel (PKGr), which provides parliamentary oversight of Germany’s intelligence services BND, BfV and MAD.
+Fro 2018, she was also a member of the Committee for the Scrutiny of Acoustic Surveillance of the Private Home and the Parliamentary Oversight Panel (PKGr), which provides parliamentary oversight of Germany’s intelligence services BND, BfV and MAD.

 In the negotiations to form a fourth coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Lindholz was part of the working group on internal and legal affairs, led by Thomas de Maizière, Stephan Mayer and Heiko Maas.

-Since 2021, Lindholz has been serving as one her parliamentary group's deputy chairs, under the leadership of chair Ralph Brinkhaus.
-In this capacity, she oversees the group’s legislative activities on internal and legal affairs.
+From 2021 to 2025, Lindholz served as one her parliamentary group's deputy chairs, under the leadership of successive chairs Ralph Brinkhaus (2021–2022) and Friedrich Merz (2022–2025).
+In this capacity, she oversaw the group’s legislative activities on internal and legal affairs.

+In 2023, Lindholz joined a cross-party working group on dogs.

+In the negotiations to form a Grand Coalition between the Christian Democrats (CDU together with the Bavarian CSU) under the leadership of Friedrich Merz and the Social Democratic Party (SPD) following the 2025 German elections, Lindholz led the CSU delegation in the working group on domestic policy, legal affairs, migration and integration; her co-chairs from the other parties were Günter Krings and Dirk Wiese.